RezaBehzadpour/malee/docs/index.rst

 of 1) not having everything you might need 2) not being maintained actively.
 Hence this packages aims to fill this gap and be your goto library when you want financial modeling stuff.

-``mali`` in Farsi means *Financial*.
+``malee`` in Farsi means *Financial*.
 Tried so many other cool names, but I was late in the game and they were already taken.

-The source code of this package is available at https://github.com/RezaBehzadpour/mali
+The source code of this package is available at https://github.com/RezaBehzadpour/malee

 Installation
 ############